HackSouth/hacksouth.github.io/_posts/2021-06-16-Pay-It-Forward.md

 <p> Each voucher includes 90 days lab time, the course PDF and videos, as well as one exam voucher. </p>
 <p> I have no doubt that this is going to change the lives of 10 people, and I'm grateful to be a part of this process.
 So, enough rambling - let's get to the important stuff! </p>

-<h3> Do you wanna get certified, but don't have the means or are would be considered as someone who is under-represented in the industry?
+<h3> Do you wanna get certified, but don't have the means or would you be considered as someone who is under-represented in the industry?
 HOW CAN WE HELP YOU? </h3>
   <h4>OVERVIEW</h4>
   <ul>
     <li><a class="no-underline" href="#REQUIREMENTS:">REQUIREMENTS:</a></li>